Hitting Programs at RPP Baseball

 • Power

-Strength and Conditioning Program – Our strength program is 100% designed around the player and is highly specialized and customized for addressing strengths and imbalances.
-It is the cornerstone of our programming and it is designed to go hand-in-hand with hitting development.
+Our world-class strength program for baseball players is 100% designed around the player as a rotational athlete and is highly specialized and customized for the sport.
+It is the cornerstone of our programming and it is designed to go hand-in-hand with our pitch development programs.

 Our programming takes players out of their comfort zone and trains them in all three planes of motion.
 The following provides a brief summary of our weekly training program:

-• Tri-planar core development
+• Tri-planar Core Development

 • Velocity-Based Training (when applicable)